capsulescodes/articles/003-use-several-databases-within-your-laravel-project/README.md

 ## About

-How to use multiple databases in your laravel project.
+How to use several databases within your laravel project.

 ## Installation